 Extensive interviews and meetings

 Some of my most important discoveries involved venue rentals.
-The direct input from sales staff was instrumental in developing the content strategy and user flows for the Event Planning and Venue Rentals section of the new site.
+Their sales team’s insights proved to be invaluable when developing the content strategy and user flows for the Event Planning and Venue Rentals section of the site.

 A content audit of the old website